jamf/rendr-sdk-groovy/README.md

 ## Usage

+### Running a script

+Check out the help text for details on usage:

+    ❯ rendr-sdk-groovy --help

+    Usage: rendr-sdk-groovy [-hsV] [-v=<key=value>]... <script>
+    A Groovy script runner for rendr
+          <script>              The script file to run.
+      -h, --help                Show this help message and exit.
+      -s, --stacktrace          Print stacktrace on error.
+      -v, --value=<key=value>   Value used in script (flag may be repeated).
+      -V, --version             Print version information and exit.

+Running a script looks like this:

+    rendr-sdk-groovy upgrade-v3.groovy --value name=foo --value version=42

+### Writing a script

 Blueprint authors can use this library to simplify creating scripts, especially for blueprint upgrades from one version to the next.
 The library provides a number of DSL commands: